Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Referential-Creator/How-to-create-your-own-referential.md

 ```

 Your referential is now ready to implement what you need !

 ## The generated referential context

 ### Rules classes
 The Java rules classes files are available under<br/>
-`$my-generated-ref/src/main/java/org/opens/tanaguru/rules/$myRef/`
+`$my-generated-ref/src/main/java/org/asqatasun/rules/$myRef/`

 ### Test classes (JUnit) and the testcases (HTML)
 The Java test classes files are available under<br/>
-`$my-generated-ref/src/test/java/org/opens/tanaguru/rules/$myRef/`
+`$my-generated-ref/src/test/java/org/asqatasun/rules/$myRef/`

 The HTML testcases files are available under<br/>
 `$my-generated-ref/src/test/resources/testcases/$myRef/`

 ### Sql insertion script
 The SQL insertion script file is available under<br/>
 `$my-generated-ref/src/main/resources/sql/`

 ### I18n files
 The I18n files are available under<br/>
 `$my-generated-ref/src/main/resources/i18n/`

 ### Spring configuration files (to be rendered in the UI)
 The Spring configuration files are available under<br/>
 `$my-generated-ref/src/main/resources/conf/`

-## How to generate the new referential and make it usable from the Tanaguru web application?
+## How to generate the new referential and make it usable from the Asqatasun web application?
 ### Build
 ```sh
 cd $myGeneratedReferential